strangeloopcanon/BStack/blog.md

     *   **Multi-Tier Orchestration:** Coordinates movement across storage→CPU→GPU tiers with bandwidth caps, tenant quotas, and deadline-aware scheduling in a single optimization pass.
     *   **Pluggable Architecture:** Planner produces a protobuf-compatible `CachePlan` IR; executors can be engine-native (vLLM/SGLang adapters provided) or standalone (Python simulator, optional native CUDA/HIP/Level Zero backends).
     *   **Experimental Prefix Clustering:** Optional MinHash LSH clustering (A/B flag) for semantic similarity detection across prefixes.
 This is a research prototype for identifying requests that share KV structure even when prompts differ textually—not enabled by default.
-*   **The Benefit:** **Better GPU utilization and more predictable latency.** The Bodo-compiled planner can make sophisticated I/O decisions fast enough to matter, and the modular design lets you integrate it with existing engines without rewriting executors.
+*   **The Benefit:** **Better GPU utilization and more predictable latency.** The Bodo-compiled planner can make complex I/O decisions fast enough to matter, and the modular design should let you integrate it with existing engines without rewriting executors.
 *   **Status & Notes:** Planner (Bodo JIT) and Python simulator are production-ready. vLLM and SGLang adapters provide integration hooks.
 Native copy engines (CUDA/HIP) are optional builds.
 MinHash clustering is experimental (A/B flag).
-No end-to-end GPU benchmarks in this repo yet; focus is on planning and integration patterns.
+No end-to-end GPU benchmarks yet; focus has been on planning and integration patterns.

 ### 3. `DataJAX`: "JAX for Data"
 Repo: https://github.com/strangeloopcanon/datajax